amitsarvate/microsoft-paint-replica/README.md

 I learned through the process of trial and error as well as much research about the subject about user design/experience (UI/UX) the ins and outs of creating a layout that not only looks amazing but is intuitive and easy for the user to use!
 These two aspects result in an amazing experience for users who use my program.

+Developing this program also gave me experience with keyboard and mouse movements and incoperating event listeners into my code